fuloid/simple-iot-server/README.md

 #### Device authentication > MQTT
 This is mostly handled by mqtt client, but you might want to add logic to request new token to device registration endpoint when received `Not authorized` error (this is a message sent by mqtt server when an invalid/expired credentials are passed.)

+If you're trying to connect manually, you can use this credentials:
+- Username: `device_<uuid>`
+- Password: `<token received from device registration endpoint>`

 ### MQTT Topics

 **Master devices**<br>